g0nz4rth/pycaret-production-template/README.md

     │   └── test_train_pipeline.py     <- Test training script.
     │
     ├── bentofile.yaml     <- File used to build a deployable Bento API.
-    ├── Pipfile            <- The requirements file for reproducing the environment (generated with pipenv install) ├── Makefile           <- Makefile with commands like `make install` or `make activate` ├── LICENSE            <- The specified LICENSE for the project.
+    ├── Pipfile            <- The requirements file for reproducing the environment ├── Makefile           <- Makefile with commands like `make install` or `make activate` ├── LICENSE            <- The specified LICENSE for the project.
     ├── README.md          <- The top-level README for developers using this project.